chscharun/FLOW3-Recaptcha/README.md

 Remember functionality
 ----------------------

-You can can let the recaptcha module add the successfuly solution of the captcha to the session by setting the third parameter of validate function to true.
+You can can let the recaptcha module add the successful solution of the captcha to the session by setting the third parameter of validate function to true.
-Your Application will now remember for specified period of time you can also set in the settings.yaml.
+Your application will now remember for a specified period of time you can also set in the settings.yaml.
 The default time for this period is 900 seconds.

 ```
 Incloud: